-Our ongoing engagement with these companies seeks improvement in the performance of the priority areas we've identified with regards to modern slavery.
-These priorities may include modern slavery statement disclosure, deepening relationships with suppliers to effectively enhance auditing practices, including moving beyond tier one, conducting training and dedicating resources across key operational business units and building processes and procedures around remediation when issues are found.
+Our ongoing engagement with these companies AustralianSuper invests a proportion of members' seeks improvement in the performance of the priority assets through external investment managers.
+While areas we've identified with regards to modern slavery.
+AustralianSuper is not making the individual investment These priorities may include modern slavery statement decisions in these circumstances, it is important that the disclosure, deepening relationships with suppliers to Fund's external investment managers consider modern effectively enhance auditing practices, including moving slavery, supply chain and labour aspects in their beyond tier one, conducting training and dedicating investment processes. resources across key operational business units and building processes and procedures around remediation In the appointment and annual operational due when issues are found. diligence processes, we ask external investment managers about their approach to ESG considerations, For Australian listed companies not held in our internally including modern slavery.